Good info on how to use Scrivener.

 Dues-paid members of Authors of the Flathead who wish to sell their books at the conference must do so through the FVCC Bookstore.
 Please contact Denise at the bookstore to make arrangements.
 Blake Hall Room SCA 164. firstname.lastname@example.org.
 (406) 756-3814.

 First Impressions (Optional): Attendees may submit 7 copies of their first page (only first page) of their manuscript when they sign-in, without the author name.
 Pages will be randomly selected at the time of the First Impressions Panel.
 If you also have an agent or editor critique, please DO NOT submit to the First Impressions Panel.

 Lodging: A block of rooms has been reserved at the Hampton Inn Kalispell at the special low rate of $99+tax/night.
-The hotel offers a 24 hour pool, Jacuzzi and gym; free hot breakfast buffet; exercise center; full business center; and complimentary shuttle providing transportation to the conference, the airport and central Kalispell.
+The hotel offers a 24-hour pool, Jacuzzi, and gym; free hot breakfast buffet; exercise center; full business center; and complementary shuttle providing transportation to the conference, the airport, and central Kalispell.
 Call for reservations before August 30th for the conference rate.
 406-755-7900.